The following post is from Janel of Life with Lucie and Ella.: DIY Rustic Paint Finish

-Protect your work surface with a drop cloth or plastic table cloth (I use one from the dollar store).
+Protect your work surface with a drop cloth or plastic tablecloth (I use one from the dollar store).
 In a disposable cup, create a mixture that is 50% water and 50% of your paint.
 Brush onto your piece.
-If it is bare wood, the paint/water mixture will absorb readily.
-If it already has a finish, it will take a little while longer to dry.
-If it goes on too thickly for your tastes, use a dry paintbrush to remove some of the excess.
+The paint/water mixture will absorb readily if it is bare wood.
+It will take a little while to dry if it already has a finish.
+If it goes on too thickly for your tastes, use a dry paintbrush to remove some of the excesses.
 Clean your paintbrushes, and allow the piece and your brushes to dry.

 Dip the tip of a dry paintbrush into full-strength paint.
 Remove the excess onto paper towels.
-Brush lightly onto your piece (in the direction of the grain) so that you can see the brushstrokes and some of the lightly coated wood shows through.
-Apply as much coverage as you desire.
-Allow to dry.
+Brush lightly onto your piece (in the direction of the grain) so you can see the brushstrokes, and some lightly coated wood shows through.
+Apply as much paint for overage as you desire.
+Allow it to dry.